 In terms of capability, the Bronco boasts 11.6 inches of maximum ground clearance and can wade through up to 33.5 inches of water, compared to 8.8 inches of ground clearance and maximum water fording of 23.6 inches for the Bronco Sport.
 The Bronco can tow up to 3,500 pounds when properly equipped, compared to 2,200 pounds for the Bronco Sport.

-The Bronco has a base price of $29,995, but the top Wildtrak trim level is priced from $48,875.
-Ford is also offering a First Edition, limited to 3,500 units and priced at $59,305.
+The Bronco starts at $29,995, but the top Wildtrak trim level is priced from $48,875.
+Ford is also offering a First Edition model priced at $59,305, but it was sold out almost immediately.
 The price range for the Bronco Sport isn’t as extreme.
 The base model starts at $26,660, while the top Badlands trim level starts at $32,660.
 Ford is also offering a Bronco Sport First Edition for the same base price as the Badlands model, with production limited to 2,000 units.

 The 2021 Bronco and 2021 Bronco Sport can be reserved online with a $100 refundable deposit.
 The Bronco Sport is expected to arrive first, with the first vehicles scheduled to be delivered before the end of 2020.
-The Bronco two-door and four-door will follow in spring 2021.
+The Bronco two-door and four-door will follow in spring 2021, though buyers who don’t have a reservation may need to wait until 2022.